• +971551792927

 • Protective Measures: Use lead aprons, thyroid shields, and barriers during imaging procedures.

-• Monitoring: Regularly inspect and calibrate equipment; record and track radiation doses for all patients.
+• Monitoring: Regularly inspect and calibrate equipment, and record and track radiation doses for all patients.

 • Patient Identification: Confirm patient identity using at least two identifiers before imaging.